mikrasilnikov/vine/README.md

 Title is a tool for DJs and electronic music lovers that allows them to quickly listen to previews for new tracks in popular online music stores (Beatport and Traxsource).
-The program saves time by downloading previews and allows you to use your favorite media player.
+The program saves time by downloading previews and allows users to employ their favorite media players.

 ### What's the problem?
 There are many.
-- A DJ needs only few seconds of listening to decide on a track while online players need up to 10 seconds just to load a preview.
-For listening to 500 tacks (quite a common number of new releases per day) this may add a **whole hour** of waiting to only 30 minutes of work.
+- A DJ needs only few seconds of listening to decide on a track while it takes up to 10 seconds for an online player just to load a preview.
+For evaluating 500 tacks (quite a common number of new releases per day) this may add a **whole hour** of waiting to only 30 minutes of work.
 - It looks like that content being published in online stores is not moderated.
 At least half of the tracks is crap by any standards.
 Sure some good ones appear in charts but others end up under a pile of garbage.
 - Music is being duplicated across different sites.
 Some tracks are being released on different labels.
-  A single track may be published dozen times.
+  A single track may be published a dozen of times.
 There is no way anyone can remember hundreds of thousands titles to avoid listening to the same tune over and over again.

-All of this makes many DJs rely on charts and selections making sounding of the former derivative and dull.
+All of this makes many DJs rely on charts and selections often making sounding of the former derivative.

 ### How Title solves these problems?
-- Title downloads previews from specified period and enables user to listen to them offline.
+- Title downloads previews from specified period and enables user to evaluate them offline.
 - Title allows to blacklist labels in order to ignore obviously bad content.
 - Title maintains a database of processed music and does not download same track multiple times (see remark on deduplication below).